Tejaswini9182/project2/README.md

 # New project
-This was created from local system.
-Created by tejaswini
+This was created from local system Created by tejaswini